chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 Network File System Version 4.0 {{?RFC7530}}.

-An "RPC auth flavor" is a set of protocol elements that can identify a network peer and a user, and possibly authenticate either or both.
+An "RPC auth flavor" is a set of protocol elements that can identify a network peer and a user and possibly authenticate either or both.
-The distinction between RPC auth flavors and pseudo-flavors is discussed in {{Section 13.4.2 of RFC5531}}.
+{{Section 13.4.2 of RFC5531}} explains the differences between RPC auth flavors and pseudo-flavors.

-RPC documentation historically refers to the authentication of a connecting host as "machine authentication" or "host authentication".
+RPC documentation historically refers to the authentication of a host as "machine authentication" or "host authentication".
 TLS documentation refers to the same as "peer authentication".
 The current document uses only "peer authentication".